 Measuring some 5.8cm across and 3.8cm wide, GoBe is very noticeable.
-Its also about 1.6cm thick.
+Some would say (at about 1.6cm in thickness) it is huge.
 Onlookers definitely won’t mistake it for a watch so you are bound to answer some questions from curious bystanders.
 I wore it on my right wrist, so as to compare its results with my Forerunner 935 smartwatch which I simultaneously wore on my left.

 The device is definitely not going to win any awards in the looks department.
-Considering this is something you need to have on your wrist 24/7, I really hope Healbe comes up with a more stylish form-factor next time around.
-A smaller and thinner face would be nice.
+I opted to wear it under my sleeve – luckily the weather was cold!
 Having said that, I did find the tracker comfortable to wear as it is very light thanks to its plastic casing.

 The top of GoBe is a bright blue dot-matrix display.
 Off by default to conserve battery, it springs to life when you press the physical button on the right.
 Repeatedly pressing the button cycles through time, battery level, current heart rate, calorie balance, steps, hydration and more.
 The screen is not easy to read and for the most part I found myself referring to the app when I wanted to review daily stats.
 There is also web dashboard for a more detailed overview.
 Both the app and website dashboard do a great job in reporting your vitals.

 In order to ensure correct readings, the gold sensor on the underside of the tracker needs to be in snug contact with your skin.
 If there is a problem GoBe will alert you by vibrating and showing NO CONTACT on the display.
 You can also use the app to check whether you are wearing it correctly.